 If you just got a 1099 form in the mail and you’re not sure what to do with it, stay tuned – I’m gonna explain exactly what’s going on!

 Let’s chat 1099 forms!
 You may have gotten this form in the mail or in your inbox recently.
-You might be seeing this form this year for the first time and be like – what the heck is this?!
+You may hear conflicting info about it because it seems the rules for who gets one has changed every year, for the past several years now!

 You might’ve been hearing rumblings about the IRS changing some rules about who needs to receive a 1099 form this year.